 The cemetery does not offer guided tours on a regular basis.
-If you have a group and would like to schedule a tour email the office to arrange an appointment.
-You can download our self-guided tour and explore the grounds on your own.
+If you have a group and would like to schedule a tour email us at firstname.lastname@example.org to arrange an appointment.
+You can use our guide to take a self-guided tour and explore the grounds on your own.
 See hours and directions.

 Can I use the location for my film or photo shoot?

-Productions that are insured may apply for a film permit by emailing the office .
+Productions that are insured may apply for a film permit by emailing us at email@example.com .
 Applications must be received at least three weeks prior to the requested filming date and any fees must be paid in advance.

 Where is Alexander Hamilton’s grave?